ASK… The Photographer

 Do you have a question for someone working within the field of photography?

-In a new (possibly madcap!) venture we have lined up a diverse set of photography based guests and each week we invite you to submit questions for them.
+In a new (possibly madcap!) venture we have lined up a diverse set of photography based guests and we invite you to submit questions for them.

 We are excited to offer a platform that allows you to ask your questions directly to the guests.
 Maybe you have a question about a certain project or photograph? maybe it's a question about technique, working style or process? possibly even a simple 'how to' or 'why?'